-Despite allegations of mistreating players and compromised drug tests leveled against Head University of New Mexico football coach, Bob Davie, the UNM Athletic department doesn’t seem phased.
+Despite allegations of mistreated players and compromised drug tests leveled against University of New Mexico head football coach Bob Davie, the UNM Athletic Department doesn’t seem phased.

 Leaders in UNM athletics are quick to cite the rigorous standards of The National Collegiate Athletic Association drug testing program.

 “We don’t really have any NCAA-like compliance issues,” said Eric Schultz, the UNM Associate Assistant Director of Compliance.
 “Our coaches and staff understand the rules,” he said.
 “I answer 50 to 60 questions a day from coaches and student-athletes.”

 Schultz said that UNM is under the same microscope as other large NCAA Division 1 universities, and is held to the same standards.
 NCAA Division 1 universities encompass the highest level of collegiate sports, as well as athletes.

 Additionally, Schultz says the athletic department avoids conflict with compliance by referring to written rules when questions arise.

 Schultz says that the coaches at UNM are welcome to implement additional drug testing rules aside from NCAA regulation.
 However, Schultz says he has not had to deal with the abuse of banned substances, such as marijuana, cocaine or steroids by UNM athletes.

 “Within the last 16 months of working in the department, I have never had any athlete come to me and admit any problems or issues with alcohol or drugs,” Schultz said.

 Although, if an athlete were to test positive during a drug test, coaches would be notified and the result would be handed to the NCAA.

 Deputy Athletic Director of Internal Operations, Janice Ruggiero said, “all athletes go through drug policy trainings, but different teams will have additional spokespeople brought in to talk about drug use,” says Ruggiero.